Sparks Justice Court

 • For Stalking/Harassment forms click here.

-• A clerk will contact you with the judge's decision.
-If granted, the clerk will provide you with a court date within 30 days, if an Extended Order is requested, for both parties to appear and advise you when the Temporary Protection Order is available for pickup.
+• Contact the court after 24 hours to find out the judge's decision.
+If granted and an extended order is requested, the clerk will provide you with a court date within 30 to 45 days for both parties to appear and advise you when the Temporary Protection Order is available for pickup.

 • Appear on the court date provided to you.
 The judge presiding will determine if an Extended Order for Protection should be granted.
 If granted and served, the Order may be enforced for up to one (1) year.